BatoulDf18/Iris-Recognition/README.md

 # Iris Recognition System

 ## Description
-This project implements a biometric identification system using iris recognition.
-It uses advanced image processing techniques and the SIFT (Scale Invariant Feature Transform) algorithm to extract unique features from iris images for accurate individual identification.
+This project focuses on the precise identification of individuals using their irises.
+By leveraging the unique characteristics of the iris, we develop a biometric system capable of reliably and efficiently authenticating individuals.
+The project consists of two main phases: enrollment and recognition.

+## Technologies Used

+- **Programming Language**: Python
+- **Python Libraries**:
+  - **OpenCV**: For image processing and feature extraction.
+  - **Pandas**: For data manipulation.
+  - **NumPy**: For mathematical operations.
+  - **Tkinter**: For developing the graphical interface.

 ## Features
 - Iris image acquisition from the UPOL Iris Database